-This course is an in-depth survey from concept to completion of the industry-standard for designto-manufacturing procedures and practices.
+This course is an in-depth survey from concept to completion of the industry-standard for design-to-manufacturing procedures and practices.
 Utilizing digital apparel management programs and tools, students learn to effectively execute design ideas and communicate design information across multiple platforms for various design and development stages.
-Prerequisite(s): FF 245.